ulisesantana/web/src/pages/cv.md

 # Who I am

-I was thinking about defining myself in a sentence, but I concluded that's an impossible task.
-So let me simply describe myself.
-I am a  lifelong learner passionate about tech, focused on the web with JavaScript as my native programming language and I solve problems with tech based on JavaScript.
+I bring over eight years of hands-on experience designing, building, and maintaining software systems that scale.
+My focus is on writing clean, testable code, and I’ve consistently embraced tools and practices that support long-term maintainability such as Clean Architecture, Test-Driven Development, and thorough documentation.

-I believe that for a healthy industry the professionals must share their experience.
-Committed to this, I try to give at least one talk/workshop per year in vocational schools, at least before COVID.
-Moreover, I co-organized and sponsored Global Day of Coderetreat 2019 in Gran Canaria, which is an awesome event for coding students.
+Beyond coding, I’m passionate about growing through community.
+I actively contribute to open-source projects, deliver internal trainings, and give talks at conferences and vocational schools.
+I co-organized and sponsored the Global Day of Coderetreat in Gran Canaria, and I’ve supported several community-driven tech events as a way of giving back to the same ecosystem that helped me grow professionally.

-I also sponsored other events during the last years as a way to say thanks to the software community.
-There is no doubt that software communities and open source have been crucial for my professional growth, so I am just paying the favor.
+After realizing I was suffering a burnout in late 2022, I took a step back to reset.
+That period helped me reconnect with what matters: people, building sustainable workflows, fostering inclusive team dynamics, and delivering value through simplicity and focus.